Electric bus debuts in Nairobi in clean energy push | Africanews

 It was also designed to be accessible and inclusive for all.

-"It can accommodate people in wheelchairs, the elderly… So we have priority seats inside this bus", Wakaba se réjouit.
+"It can accommodate people in wheelchairs, the elderly… So we have priority seats inside this bus", Wakaba reveals.

 "Nairobi has been seen as a leader of innovation, and we see Nairobi as a good starting point and as an innovation hub to deploy these buses", he adds.